syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 ### How to add searchtags for symbols

 The SearchTags property allows you to specify keywords that enhance the search ability of symbols within the symbol palette.
-These keywords are associated with nodes, connectors, groups, swimlanes, and BPMN symbols, making it easier for users to find relevant symbols for their diagrams or designs.
+These keywords are associated with nodes, connectors, groups, swimlanes, and BPMN symbols, making it easier for users to find relevant symbols for their diagram.

 ```csharp
 @using Syncfusion.Blazor.Diagram